Tourist Trapped: Plot

-The episode starts with Dipper and Mabel speeding on a golf cart and being chased by a big monster.
-Dipper then narrates the episode from the part where the twin's parents decided to send them to Gravity Falls, Oregon where their great uncle Stan lives.
+The episode starts with Dipper and Mabel speeding on a golf cart and being chased by a monster.
+Dipper then narrates the episode from the part where the twins' parents decided to send them to Gravity Falls, Oregon, where their great-uncle Stan lives.
 Dipper was anxious about spending his entire summer working for his "Grunkle" in the Mystery Shack (a tourist trap and gift shop).
-However, as he hangs signs to promote the Mystery Shack, he stumbles onto a rusty machine hidden in a tree which opens a secret compartment where Dipper finds a book that has a golden hand with the number 3 on it and starts reading it.
-The book contains the secrets and wonders of the town of Gravity Falls.
+However, as he hangs signs in the forest to promote the Mystery Shack at Stan's request, he stumbles onto a rusty machine hidden in a tree, which opens a secret compartment.
+Here, Dipper finds a journal with the number 3 on it and begins reading it.
+He finds that it contains many secrets and wonders of the town of Gravity Falls.
 While reading, he learns that Mabel (who is trying to have an "epic summer romance") has a date with her new boyfriend, Norman.
-Looking through the book, Dipper thinks Norman is a zombie and starts catching them on film.
+Looking through the book, Dipper thinks Norman is a zombie and starts catching them on film to gather evidence.
 Mabel is frustrated when Dipper notes his skepticism to her.

-Whilst on a date in the middle of the forest, Norman shows who he really is: a bunch of gnomes (led by Jeff).
-After Mabel rejects the gnomes, they kidnap her and drag her deeper into the forest.
+While on a date in the middle of the forest, Norman shows who he really is: a group of gnomes (led by Jeff).
+They offer to make her their queen; after Mabel rejects them, they kidnap her and drag her deeper into the forest.
 Meanwhile, as Dipper watches the video he took, he finds a part of the video where Mabel's boyfriend's hand falls off.
-He quickly rushes into the forest to find Mabel, whilst riding on a golf cart (borrowed from the Shack).
-Shocked by the fact that Norman was a bunch of gnomes and not a zombie, he manages to rescue Mabel by knocking Jeff over via a shovel.
-Angered, Jeff calls the gnomes to form a giant gnome to capture Mabel.
-They are unable to evade the gnomes as they reach the Mystery Shack, in the process Dipper loses his hat.
-Mabel seems ready to surrender to the gnomes, agreeing to marry Jeff.
-However, she grabs a leaf blower (which she used to practice kissing) and blows away the gnomes.
+Convinced he is a zombie, he quickly rushes into the forest on a golf cart to find Mabel.
+Shocked by the fact that Norman is actually a bunch of gnomes, he manages to rescue Mabel by knocking Jeff over with a shovel.
+Angered, Jeff calls all of the gnomes to group into a giant gnome to capture Mabel.
+They are unable to evade the gnomes as they reach the Mystery Shack; in the process, Dipper loses his hat.
+Mabel seems ready to surrender to the gnomes, agreeing to marry them.
+However, she grabs a leaf blower (which she previously used to practice kissing Norman) and blows the gnomes away with it.

-Later that night, Stan allows them to take an item each from the gift shop for free: Dipper acquires a new hat and Mabel gets a grappling hook.
+Later that night, Stan allows them to take an item each from the gift shop for free: Dipper acquires a new hat, and Mabel takes a grappling hook.
 As Dipper and Mabel prepare to sleep that night, Stan enters a hidden room behind the vending machine in the rec room, making sure that nobody can see him.

+A credits scene shows a gnome continuously throwing up a rainbow after being knocked away by Mabel earlier; a cryptogram is also shown in the credits saying "ZHOFRPH WR JUDYLWB IDOOV", which is translated to "WELCOME TO GRAVITY FALLS".